One of the things that we must recognize is that our oppressor represents death; our oppressor is deadly.

 When we deal with an assimilationist leadership that sees solutions to our problems as getting our children more soundly educated in these lies, we are going to see a decline and the destruction of Afrikan people who think that their salvation is one of being educated by the very people who destroyed them in the first place.

 We must recognize that the white man’s rule depends upon ongoing deceptions and lies.
 Ultimately, then, we cannot see him as the foundation and basis of truth.
-Thus we cannot let him be the educator of our children and let the reality that he projects become our reality.
-For he is sick of mind and heart.
-He is deceived by his own lies and therefore the reality he projects must be a lying reality.
-He suffers and he is deadly.
-How can we not suffer and die if we accept what he sees as real and unreal?
+Thus we cannot let him be the educator of our children and let the [lies] he projects become our reality. […] How can we not suffer if we accept what he sees as real and unreal?

 Those leaders who seek to tell us that we can only rescue ourselves through accepting the identity of the white man are leaders who will lead us to our peril and our death.
 We must recognize that if we are to live, we have to remove these kinds of leaders.